Night Moves (2013 film): Plot

 Radical environmentalists Josh and Dena buy a boat and tow it long-distance to meet Harmon, an ex-Marine.
 The three buy fertilizer, assemble a bomb and load it onto the boat, planning to bomb a dam they believe is harming the environment.
 At night, they take the boat to the dam, arm the bomb, and escape.
 After the explosion, Harmon says goodbye and drives away.
 Josh and Dena are stopped by the police, but evade suspicion.
 The three agree not to contact each other again.

-Josh returns to the farm where he lives and works.
+Josh returns to the organic farm where he lives and works.
 The other people living on the farm discuss the explosion; the media reports that a man who was camping near the dam is missing.
 Harmon calls Josh and tells him that Dena is worried.
 Concerned that she will go to the police, Josh agrees to talk to her.
 Dena admits her feelings of guilt and, when pressed by Josh, does not rule out talking to the police.
 Harmon tells Josh that Dena needs to be silenced.

 The other people living on the farm suspect Josh of involvement with the bombing and ask him to leave.
 He learns that the missing man drowned in the flood caused by the explosion.
 Fearing that Dena will talk to the police, he surprises her at the spa where she works; he tries to warn her not to talk, but she attacks him and runs.
 He finds her hiding in one of the saunas, where he strangles her to death.

-Josh calls Harmon in tears to tell him that Dena is dead.
+Josh drives overnight and in the morning calls Harmon in tears to tell him that Dena is dead.
 Harmon tells Josh to disappear and never contact him again.
-Josh destroys his phone and applies for a job at a camp supply store.
+Josh destroys his phone and begins to apply for a job at a camp supply store before realizing he cannot fill out the information required.